NikolaSlv/web-store/README.md

 # web-store

-This is a prototype of a catalog website for a company that sells packaged foods.
+This is a prototype of a website that is designed to serve as a catalog for the customers of a company that sells packaged foods.
+Additionally, this website could be used for selling any kind of products.
+This is an initial version of the website but has a lot of the functionality done.
 Besides local testing, it was deployed using Heroku CLI.
 Currently, it is offline.
-The website uses the Express.js framework based on Node.js for the back-end.
+The website uses the Express.js framework based on Node.js and MongoDB Database for the back-end.
 For the front-end, it uses CSS, Bootstrap, and JavaScript.
 The website implements REST API.

 # How does it work?